-Last week Jane Doiron sent me a free copy of her book Make-Ahead Meals for Busy Moms.
+Last week Jane Doiron sent me a copy of her book Make-Ahead Meals for Busy Moms.
 I was looking forward to trying some of her assemble-now, heat later entrees, but really happy to find that the book also contained desserts and quick breads; things I’d actually make like peanut butter crackle cookies, mini cheesecakes, granola bars, Hawaiian bread, scones and this zucchini apple bread, which is what I baked late yesterday afternoon.

 Jane’s Zucchini Apple Bread was fantastic and one taste brought to mind the zucchini bread from Tartine in San Francisco.
 The zucchini, which I’d peeled, was fairly hidden and the Granny Smith apple flavor was subtle but discernible.
 Even Fuzz, who is picky about breads with cooked fruit and vegetables, liked it.